-- PETRONAS' dealings with third parties, which include contractors, suppliers, agents, consultants, JV partners, introducers/government intermediaries etc., must be carried out in compliance with all relevant laws and consistent with the values and principles of the CoBE.
-As part of this commitment, all forms of bribery and corruption are unacceptable and will not be tolerated. - 2.
+PETRONAS' dealings with third parties, which include contractors, suppliers, agents, consultants, joint venture partners, introducers/government intermediaries etc., must be carried out in compliance with all relevant laws and consistent with the values and principles of the CoBE.
+As part of this commitment, all forms of bribery and corruption are unacceptable and will not be tolerated.

 PETRONAS expects that all third parties acting for or on its behalf to share the Company's values and ethical standards as their actions can implicate PETRONAS legally and tarnish the Company's reputation.
-Therefore, where we engage third parties, such as contractors, agents, intermediaries or JV partners, we are obligated to conduct appropriate counterparty due diligence to understand the business and background of PETRONAS' prospective business counterparties before entering into any arrangements with them to ensure that we are dealing with counterparties that subscribe to acceptable standard of integrity in the conduct of their business. - 3.
-To help ensure that we only do business with third parties that share PETRONAS standards of integrity, we must do the following: - Conduct due diligence to assess the integrity of PETRONAS' prospective business counterparties.
-Do not enter into any business dealings with any third party reasonably suspected of engaging in bribery and improper business practices unless those suspicions are investigated and resolved. - All third parties are made aware of the PETRONAS Code of Conduct and Business Ethics (CoBE) and PETRONAS ABC Manual and our expectations of them. - Continue to be aware of and to periodically monitor third party performance and business practices to ensure ongoing compliance.
+Therefore, where we engage third parties, such as contractors, agents, intermediaries or joint venture partners, we are obligated to conduct appropriate counterparty due diligence to understand the business and background of PETRONAS' prospective business counterparties before entering into any arrangements with them to ensure that we are dealing with counterparties that subscribe to acceptable standard of integrity in the conduct of their business.

+To help ensure that we only do business with third parties that share PETRONAS standards of integrity, we must do the following:

+- Conduct due diligence to assess the integrity of PETRONAS' prospective business counterparties.
+Do not enter into any business dealings with any third party reasonably suspected of engaging in bribery and improper business practices unless those suspicions are investigated and resolved. - All third parties are made aware of the PETRONAS Code of Conduct and Business Ethics (CoBE) and PETRONAS ABC Policy and our expectations of them. - Continue to be aware of and to periodically monitor third party performance and business practices to ensure ongoing compliance.

-- 4. If at any point during the due diligence exercise or in the dealings with a third party, there are conflicts of interest or "red flags" are raised, these warrant further investigation and must be sufficiently addressed before the engagement of the third party can progress. - 5.
-Examples of common "red flags" involving third parties include: - The transaction involves a country known for a high incidence of corrupt payments. - Family, business or other direct or indirect link/ connection with Government or Public Officials. - A reference check reveals a flawed background or a reputation for getting "things done" regardless of the circumstances or suggests that for a certain amount of money, he can fix the problem. - Objection to anti-bribery representations and warranties in commercial agreements or negative response when told of such requirements. - Convoluted payment arrangements such as payment in cash, payment to a third party or to accounts in other countries or requests for upfront payment for expenses or other fees. - The third party requires that his/her identity not be disclosed as part of the business transaction. - Inadequate credentials for the nature of the engagement or lack of an office or an established place of business. - 6.
-PETRONAS requires its employees to use good judgment and common sense in assessing the integrity and ethical business practices of third parties and have provided the above as a guideline. - 7.
-Employees should seek advice from the LCD whenever particular questions arise relating to third parties that the Company has appointed or is considering appointing.
+If at any point during the due diligence exercise or in the dealings with a third party, there are conflicts of interest or "red flags" are raised, these warrant further investigation and must be sufficiently addressed before the engagement of the third party can progress.
+Examples of common "red flags" involving third parties include:

+- The transaction involves a country known for a high incidence of corrupt payments. - Family, business or other "special" ties with government or public officials. - A reference check reveals a flawed background or a reputation for getting "things done" regardless of the circumstances or suggests that for a certain amount of money, he can fix the problem. - Objection to anti-bribery representations and warranties in commercial agreements or negative response when told of such requirements. - Convoluted payment arrangements such as payment in cash, payment to a third party or to accounts in other countries or requests for upfront payment for expenses or other fees. - The third party requires that his/her identity not be disclosed as part of the business transaction - Inadequate credentials for the nature of the engagement or lack of an office or an established place of business.

+PETRONAS requires its employees to use good judgment and common sense in assessing the integrity and ethical business practices of third parties and have provided the above as a quideline.

+Employees should seek advice from their Legal Department or the Corporate Governance and International Compliance Unit of Legal Division whenever particular questions arise relating to third parties that the Company has appointed or is considering appointing.